How To Respond To An Apology Email From A Coworker – 8 Tips

 3. Don’t Ignore Them:

 Ignoring someone is rude.
-And it shows that you’re not willing to forgive them.
+It shows that you’re not willing to forgive them.

-Even if you are silent, the other person will know you received their apology.
-And they’ll know you’re not willing to forgive them.
+Even if you don’t reply, they’ll know you got their message.
+They’ll also know you’re not ready to forgive them yet.

 4. Don’t Attack Them:

-When responding to an apology email, don’t attack the other person.
-This will only make it wrong.
+Be nice when replying to an apology email, don’t yell or be mean.
+This will only make things worse.

 The other person is already feeling bad about what they did.
 There’s no need to make them feel worse.